Student Group Leaders

 The SLAR is required for all groups that receive S&A Board funding.
 All coordinators in the group must participate in reporting, either by listing their names collectively or by submitting separate reports.
-Reports are due twice per quarter.
+Reports are due once per quarter.

 Scheduling Group Meetings